Trump slams pipe bomb recipient CNN in overnight tweet

 Breaking News Emails

-President Donald Trump, in a middle-of-the-night tweet, ripped CNN “and others” for allegedly "blaming" him for the wave of suspected pipe bombs mailed to prominent political and media figures.
+President Donald Trump, in a middle-of-the-night tweet, ripped CNN “and others” for allegedly "blaming" him for the wave of suspected pipe bombs mailed to prominent political and media figures — before later appearing to suggest that the timing of the "'bomb stuff" was disrupting Republican momentum ahead of the midterm elections.

 “Funny how lowly rated CNN, and others, can criticize me at will, even blaming me for the current spate of Bombs and ridiculously comparing this to September 11th and the Oklahoma City bombing, yet when I criticize them they go wild and scream, ‘it’s just not Presidential!’”
 Trump tweeted.